Energetic Nutrition

 Q. Is it okay to take DIM if I am menopausal or postmenopausal?

-Q. Can I take Lupron with DIM or Myomin?
+Q. Can I take Lupron with DIM?

-A. Using DIMPRO or Myomin while having Lupron shots is not advisable.
+A. Using DIMPRO while having Lupron shots is not advisable.
 It would be better to use Calcium D-Glucarate instead.
 This will help your body rid itself of any harmful estrogens that may not be excreted otherwise.

 A. The minimal amount of this ingredient which does not contain phytoestrogenic activity will not increase estrogen dominance.
-The supplement facts section on our DIM website page explains the following in regard to the ingredient phosphatidylcholine:
+The supplement facts section on our DIM page explains the following in regard to the ingredient phosphatidylcholine:

-Contains phosphatidylcholine (derived from soy); in a form that does not include any phytoestrogens.
+DIM contains phosphatidylcholine (derived from soy); in a form that does not include any phytoestrogens.

 Natural Progesterone Cream